 Anti-inflammatory medications such as aspirin or corticosteroids reduce inflammation to help manage acute rheumatic fever.

-- Damage to heart valves (in particular, mitral stenosis and aortic stenosis)
+- Damage to heart valves (such as mitral stenosis and aortic stenosis)

 - Heart failure